 - Are currently on parole or probation and do not have written permission to visit from both their probation and parole officer and the warden

 - Are dressed in an offensive manner of clothing that does not conform to good taste.
-The Shift Supervisor shall determine appropriate dress in accordance with EKCC 16-01-01
+The Shift Supervisor shall determine appropriate dress in accordance with WKCC 16-01-01

 - Present falsified identification or information

-- Visitors listed on the restricted visiting list for EKCC or any other correctional institution shall be denied visitation privileges at EKCC for the period of the time designated on the list
+- Visitors listed on the restricted visiting list for WKCC or any other correctional institution shall be denied visitation privileges at WKCC for the period of the time designated on the list

 - Visitors denied entry due to improper identification or for other reasons shall b advised of the reason in a polite, but firm manner and shall be directed to leave the institutional grounds.